sfaist/docs/api-reference/target-formats.md

 ## Validation Using Target Formats

 Target Formats can be used to validate product data, ensuring it meets the specified structure and rules.
-For detailed information on product validation, please refer to the [validate.md](validate.md) document.
+For detailed information on product validation, please refer to [Product Validation](./validate).